cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: A relentless enemy.
 |
 | wake
-| Definition: a trail of disturbed water or air left by the passage of a ship or aircraft.
+| Definition: a trail of disturbed water or air left by the passage of a ship or aircraft. [航迹云]
 | Definition: used to refer to the aftermath or consequences of something.
 | Usage: The committee was set up in the wake of inquiry.
 | Idiom: wake up and smell the coffee
 | Definition: become aware of the realities of situation, however unpleasant.
+|
+| advent
+| Definition: the arrival of a notable person, thing, or event.
+| Usage: The advent of television.
+|
+| discrepant
+| discrepancy
+| Definition: a lack of compatibility or similarity between two or more facts.
+| Definition: There's a discrepancy between your account and his.
 |
 | dietary
 | Usage: Animal research showed that breast tumours struggled without the dietary nutrient asparagine.